Moeabdelaziz007/ZentixAI/README.md

 ## Setup

 The project only requires **Python&nbsp;3.8 or later** and uses no external packages beyond the standard library.
+No additional requirements need to be installed, and `requirements.txt` is intentionally empty.

 1. Clone this repository.
 2. *(Optional)* Create and activate a virtual environment.